 We then used vegetative propagation to obtain 20 clonal replicates of each of the four individual experimental chemotypes.
 This was achieved simply through splitting mother plants into multiple sections.
 Daughter plants were repotted in separate pots and regrowth occurred.
-We have previously shown that this method produces stable chemotype clones in tansy (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
+We have previously shown that this method produces stable chemotype clones in tansy (Clancy et al., 2016).
 Three weeks after the last splitting event, and a week prior to the experiment, all but the longest stem were trimmed.